svenstaro/dummyhttp/README.md

 - Update version in `Cargo.toml` and `README.md`
 - `git commit` and `git tag -s`, `git push`
 - Run `cargo publish`
-- Releases will automatically be deployed by GitHub Actions
+- Releases will be built and deployed automatically by GitHub Actions
 - Update AUR package